 We walked uphill on the road passing three Black Vultures waiting for the day to warm up so they could take to the air.

 After a little way we diverted from the road and climbed a steep grassy bank on our right which brought us to the top of a knoll and a viewpoint where we could survey the terrain spread out around and below us on both sides.
 There was forest on one side and scattered trees and grassland on the other.
 We stood in the early morning sun and waited.
 It was now very much on the line whether we would see the parrots or not.
-This was our only chance and that was certainly less than even although this site, recently discovered, was our best opportunity by far.
+This was our one and only chance and that was certainly less than even although this site, recently discovered, was our best opportunity by far.

 Looking back across the road from our temporary viewpoint.